VIIIbyuL/506-final-project/README.md

 - add generalizations, instead of 5 companies we use something like BERT to allow us to predict any company stock
 - maybe use other classifiers to boost performance
 - develop a dashboard or API for live testing
 - include additional features like volaitility or trade volume or indicators to expand
+- need to get more article data, the api has limits and it's hard to scrape data
+- the model doesn't exactly train by group specifically, just views it indiscriminatly

 ---